How Hot Does a Log Burner Get?

 What Are the Potential Hazards of an Overheated Log Burner?

-To minimize these risks, consider the following strategies:
+To reduce these risks, try these strategies:

 How can you prevent a log burner from getting too hot?